SF-WDI-LABS/tunely-angular/docs/sprint1.md

 **Goal** display hard-coded data from `app.js` on `index.html` Let's start on the outside and work our way in.

-1. Open `index.html` and find the HTML for **one album**.
-Copy it and then delete the HTML for all of the albums.
+1. Open `index.html` and find the HTML for an **album**.
+Delete the HTML for all of the albums.
+Leave the `div.albums` in place.

 1. Open `app.js` and edit the function `renderAlbum` to display one Album on the page.
-You should use the HTML you just copied.
+You should use HTML just like what you just deleted.
 Build-up the HTML string and use jQuery to render it on the page.

 1. Run the function on document-ready and give it `sampleAlbums[0]` (just one album).
 Verify that the page looks right.